fommil/fpmortals/manuscript/complete.md

 A> as discussed in Chapter 4, are the most common way to (accidentally) break type A> coherence.
 A>
-A> Typeclass coherence also has consequences for typeclass hierarchies: `Monad` A> extends `Applicative`, which forbids some `Applicative` optimisations due to the A> additional laws that are imposed by `Monad`.
+A> Typeclass coherence also has consequences for hierarchies: e.g. `Monad` extends A> `Applicative`, which forbids optimisations for `Applicative` instances that also A> have a `Monad`.
 A>
 A> Typeclass coherence has such a huge impact that the Scalaz 8 design has A> abandoned typeclasses inheritance, in favour of composition.

-The ADT (`Tip` and `Bin`) permits many invalid trees, so they are `private` and can only be accessed inside `ISet`.
-At the heart of `ISet` is `.insert`, which builds, and there defines what constitutes, a valid tree.
+This ADT unfortunately permits many invalid trees.
+Although we strive to write ADTs that fully describe what is and isn't allowed, sometimes there are situations like these where a type representation requires an immortal.
+Instead, `Tip` / `Bin` are `private` so users of the `ISet` cannot construct invalid values, with `.insert` building, and therefore defining what constitutes, a valid tree.

 {lang="text"}
 ~~~~~~~~